gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

                         Error messages (default), Warning (-v), Info (-vv) and Debug(-vvv).

-  --mute                mute the log on stdout.
+  --mute                Mutes the log on the standard output.
-                        (continue to log on macsyfinder.log)
-                        (default: False)
+                        (continues to log into the log file 'macsyfinder.log') (default: False)

-  --version             show program's version number and exit.
+  --version             Shows program's version number and exit.

   --log LOG_FILE        Path to the directory where to store the 'macsyfinder.log'
                         log file.
+                        (default: 'out-dir')

-  --config CFG_FILE     Path to a putative MacSyFinder configuration file to be
+  --config CFG_FILE     Path to a MacSyFinder configuration file to be used.
-                        used.
+                        (default: None, the configuration file corresponding
+			to the run will be created upon execution in 'out-dir')

   --previous-run PREVIOUS_RUN
                         Path to a previous MacSyFinder run directory.
-It allows to skip the Hmmer search step on same dataset, as it uses previous run results and thus parameters regarding Hmmer detection.
+It allows to skip the Hmmer search step on a same dataset, as it uses previous run results and thus parameters regarding Hmmer detection.
 The configuration file from this previous run will be used.